The best cooling mattress toppers I've tried and tested – as a hot sleeper, these are my 6 top recommendations for a cooler night’s sleep

 -

-Best cooling mattress topper for sofa beds
+Best cooling mattress protector

-Best cooling mattress topper for a sofa bed
+Best cooling mattress protector

 Specifications

-Manufacturer sleep trial: 30-night
+Manufacturer sleep trial: 30 night

 Reasons to buy